-- The Princess Bride has Prince Humperding try to start a war with a neighboring country by staging the kidnapping and murder of his fiancé and blaming it on them.
+- The Princess Bride has Prince Humperdinck try to start a war with a neighboring country by staging the kidnapping and murder of his fiancée and blaming it on them.
 It's stopped, albeit the Dread Pirate Roberts' attempt to stop the war be purely coincidental to rescuing Princess Buttercup.

 - At one point in Troy Helen says she would rather go back to her husband Menelaus, whom she didn't love, than stay in Troy and risk war and loss of life.
 Paris even suggested a duel with Menelaus as this was (theoretically) a personal quarrel.
 Both were refuted by Hector and Priam since Agamemnon, Menelaus' brother, was using Helen's cuckoldry of Menelaus as a Pretext for War.
 They let Paris try his duel though insisted Helen stay.
 Agamemnon told Menelaus to accept, because it would give him personal satisfaction and they'd attack the city regardless.

-- The plot of Star Trek VI: The Undiscovered Country reveals that there is a group ironically composed of both Starfleet and Klingons who want to stop the peace movement between the Federation and the Klingon Empire.
-If it failed, odds are the resource starved Klingons would start a war with the Federation.
+- The plot of Star Trek VI: The Undiscovered Country reveals that there is a conspiracy of old die-hards ironically composed of both Starfleet and Klingons who want to stop the peace movement between the Federation and the Klingon Empire.
+If the peace talks failed, odds are the resource starved Klingons would start a war with the Federation.
 Captain Kirk takes up the cause of thwarting the conspiracy after coming to terms with his own hatred of the Klingons, and ends up securing the accord in the end.